wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 & [491](https://peps.python.org/pep-0491/)) and the packaging ecosystem version while maintaining complete backward compatibility with existing package managers and tools.
 The design was made with the intent to protect non-variant-aware tools from failure when a new type of wheel appears that they don’t know how to manage.

+### Wheel Variant Glossary

+This section focuses specifically on the vocabulary used by the proposed "Wheel Variant" standard:

+- **Variant Wheels**: Wheels that share the same distribution name, version, build number, and platform compatibility tags, but are distinctly identified by an arbitrary set of variant properties.

+- **Variant Namespace**: An identifier used to group related features provided by a single plugin (e.g., `nvidia`, `x86_64`, `arm`, etc.).

+- **Variant Feature**: A specific characteristic (key) within a namespace (e.g., `version`, `avx512_bf16`, etc.) that can have one or more values.

+- **Variant Property**: A 3-tuple (`namespace :: feature-name :: feature-value`) describing a single specific feature and its value.
+If a feature has multiple values, each is represented by a separate property.

+- **Variant Label**: A string added to the wheel filename to uniquely identify variants.
+A string up to 16 characters.

+- **Null Variant**: A special variant with zero variant properties and the reserved label `null`.
+Always considered supported but has the lowest priority among wheel variants, while being preferably chosen over non-variant wheels.

+- **Variant Provider (Plugin)**: A provider of supported and valid variant properties for a specific namespace, usually in the form of a Python package that implements system detection.

 ### Overview